This class represents an TCP/IP socket. It extends the basic semantics of sockets to allow non-blocking or time constrained operations.

 TcpSocket& Timeout(int ms)

 Sets timeout for all operations.
 Zero means that all operations return immediately (in that case it is usually a good idea to perform some sort of external blocking on socket or socket group using e.g. SocketWaitEvent).
 Null means operations are blocking (but they still can invoke WhenProgress periodically if defined).
 Other values specify a number of milliseconds.
 Note: It is possible to adjust timeout before any single TcpSocket operation.
 Returns *this.
+Default value is Null, which means TcpSocket is blocking.

 int GetTimeout() const